Orchestrating Parallel Filing Batches Across Multiple Jurisdictions

 continue

-elif resp.status in (400, 409, 422):
+if resp.status in (400, 409, 422): # statutory/data — terminal

 body = await resp.text()

-error_detail=f"Portal validation failed: {body}"
+f"Portal validation failed: {body[:500]}")

 raise RuntimeError(f"Unexpected status {resp.status}")

-except (aiohttp.ClientError, asyncio.TimeoutError) as e:
+except (aiohttp.ClientError, asyncio.TimeoutError) as exc:

 await asyncio.sleep(2 ** attempt)

-record = AuditRecord(
+record = AuditRecord(entity.entity_id, entity.jurisdiction, FilingStatus.FALLOUT,

-error_detail=f"Max retries exceeded.
-Routed to manual queue.
-Last error: {last_error}"
+f"Max retries exceeded.
+Last error: {last_error}")

 await self.fallout_queue.put(record)